jramosg/zerbait/README.md

 Note that, just like with [CIDER](#cider), this alias runs nREPL during development.
 To run nREPL in production (typically when the system starts), use the kit-nrepl library through the +nrepl profile as described in [the documentation](https://kit-clj.github.io/docs/profiles.html#profiles).

-psql -h localhost -U zerbait -d zerbait_dev
+psql -h localhost -U trukun -d trukun_dev